-This zesty taboule salad (also spelled tabouli or tabbouleh) is a bright and nutritious salad that you can make in a large batch and enjoy for several days to come.
+This zesty taboule salad (also spelled tabouli salad or tabbouleh salad) is a bright and nutritious salad that you can make in a large batch and enjoy for several days to come.

-It becomes more fragrant and delicious as it marinates and the flavors meld together nicely.
+This parsley salad (or bulgur salad, depending on how you think of it) becomes more fragrant and delicious as it marinates and the flavors meld together, while never losing its fresh flavor.

-Following my last post where I extolled the virtues of parsley and why it is a powerhouse of good health, I wanted to make another dish where parsley was the star of the show.
+Following my last post on Arabic salad where I extolled the virtues of parsley and why it is a powerhouse of good health, I wanted to make another dish where parsley was the star of the show.

 What is Taboule?